C-ALun/tiktok-data-analysis/README.md

 * **2.55% received exactly one like**
 * Only **0.38% received two or more likes**

-The dataset recorded **16,773 total likes**, but these likes were generated by only a small minority of videos.
+The dataset recorded **16,773 total likes**, but those likes were generated by only a small minority of videos.

-This indicates that explicit engagement was highly concentrated.
+This indicates that explicit video engagement was highly uneven across the content observed in the dataset.

 ---

 # Overall Interpretation

-The analysis suggests a content platform characterised by:

-* High volumes of passive content consumption
-* Strong presence of short-form content
-* Low explicit engagement across most users
-* Highly uneven creator exposure
-* Highly concentrated video engagement

-Although substantial viewing activity was recorded, most creators and videos received limited reach or interaction.
+The analysis suggests that viewing activity was substantially more common than explicit engagement through likes.

+Short-duration videos represented a large share of the observed viewing mix, while creator reach and video-level engagement were distributed very unevenly.

+Most creators received only a small number of recorded views, and the large majority of videos received no likes.

-From a product perspective, this could motivate further investigation into:
+From a product perspective, these patterns could motivate further investigation into:

 * Recommendation-system performance
 * Creator discovery
 * Content characteristics associated with higher engagement
-* Converting passive viewers into active users
+* Converting passive viewing into explicit engagement
 * Early-stage exposure for newly published videos

 These findings should not be interpreted as evidence that low-view or low-like content is necessarily low quality.